+Note that the same 5.0 threshold value is being used for both Participant and Nonparticipant Spillover.

+This includes all samples sites including those that reported no spillover savings.

-It should be noted that the question numbering in Figure 3-6 and Figure 3-7 is for reference purposes only; the additional questions do not have to immediately precede the counterfactual likelihood question.
+It should be noted that the question numbering in Figure 3-5 and Figure 3-6 is for reference purposes only; the additional questions do not have to immediately precede the counterfactual likelihood question.